HardisonCo/.github/international/gabon/ga-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with ga_Health systems in Gabon.
+This document outlines how HMS-OMS is integrated with ga-health systems in Gabon.